-Scours in beef cattle, a syndrome manifesting as diarrhea, presents a significant challenge in animal health, as highlighted by the USDA's report of 18.9% of young beef cattle illnesses being attributed to digestive issues, including a worrying 16.3% calf mortality post-weaning (USDA, 2021).
+Scours in beef cattle, a syndrome manifesting as diarrhea, presents a significant challenge in animal health.
+As highlighted by the USDA's report, 18.9% of young beef cattle illnesses are attributed to digestive issues resulting in high numbers of calf mortality postweaning.
 This condition poses immediate health risks and leads to long-term consequences, such as a 4% reduction in weaning weights (Anderson et al., 2003).